BrianDouglasIE/BrianDouglasIE.github.io/posts/banned-from-lobsters-and-hn.md

----
-title: Banned from lobste.rs and Hacker News
+Banned from lobste.rs and Hacker News
-tags: [rant]
-date: 15/07/2025
+15/07/2025
+rant
 ---

 For some reason the good people at Hacker News have shadow banned my blog.